zhouchenh/secDNS/docs/resolvers/doh.md

 Default: `""`

+> `sendThrough`: String _(Optional)_

+An IP address for sending traffic out.
+The default value, "0.0.0.0" represents randomly choosing an IP address available on the host.
+Otherwise, the value has to be an IP address from existing network interfaces.

+Default: `"0.0.0.0"`

 > `urlResolver`: String | [ResolverObject](../configuration.md#resolverobject) _(Optional)_

 (secDNS v1.1.3+) The resolver for resolving the domain name in `url`.
 Only used when specifying the host using a domain